-Our paper is related to the growing literature on the effects of monetary policy on inequality.
-Coibion et al. (2017) use quarterly data from the US Consumer Expenditure Survey in a VAR with narrative shocks to estimate the effects of standard monetary policy on the Gini coefficients for consumption and income.
-A few papers follow the approach of Coibion et al. (2017) to assess the impact of standard policy on inequality in other countries, notably Mumtaz and Theophilopoulou (2017) for the UK, Guerello (2018) for the euro area, Amberg et al. (2021) and Coglianese et al. (2021) for Sweden, Andersen et al. (2020a) for Denmark, and Furceri et al. (2018) in a panel data study of 32 advanced and emerging market countries.
-Corrado and Fantozzi (2021) show that conventional and unconventional monetary policy can have different effects on income inequality in Italy.
-We focus on unconventional monetary policy, specifically the euro area QE, and we assess the effects of monetary policy both on income and wealth inequality.
-By also looking at wealth inequality, we contribute to the debate on the relative importance of direct and indirect effects of monetary policy on consumption, since such effects can be estimated only by considering the transmission channels involving both income and wealth (Kaplan et al., 2018; Auclert, 2019; Slacalek et al., 2020; Holm et al., 2021).
-Moreover, our approach combines analysis based on macro and micro data to capture and assess the relative importance of the different steps of the transmission of the QE shock to the inequality indices, with the aim to inform economic modelling and policy decisions.
-Casiraghi et al. (2018) (on Italian data) and, at least partly, Bunn et al. (2018) (on UK data) also focus on unconventional monetary policy.5 We precisely identify the effects of quantitative easing in a multi-country VAR for four euro area countries which, among other things, also accounts for the cross-country spillovers of the monetary policy impulse.
+of mis-specification, while including inequality measures directly in the empirical models is less prone to disregarding important steps of the QE transmission.
+Notice also that the approach to include directly inequality measures in the macro model is not possible for us because of the unavailability of a sufficiently long time series of high frequency indicators of income and wealth inequality.

+Casiraghi et al. (2018) (on Italian data) and, at least partly, Bunn et al. (2018) (on UK data) also focus on unconventional monetary policy.8 We precisely identify the effects of quantitative easing in a multi-country VAR for four euro area countries which, among other things, also accounts for the cross-country spillovers of the monetary policy impulse.
 In addition, our approach to distribute the aggregate impulse responses of income components accounts for the transitions from unemployment to employment (the extensive margin).
 Adam and Tzamourani (2016) quantify the effects of hypothetical scenarios on the evolution of various asset prices (stock, bond and house prices) focusing exclusively on the wealth of euro area households.
-Our analysis has a different focus from the work of Kuhn et al. (2020), who describe the unconditional historical evolution of the US wealth distribution, highlighting the contribution of house prices for the lower 90% of the households and of stock prices for the top 10% (see Martínez-Toledano, 2020, for corresponding analysis for Spain).
+Our analysis has a different focus from the work of Kuhn et al. (2020), which describes the unconditional historical evolution of the US wealth distribution, highlighting the contribution of house prices for the lower 90% of the households and of stock prices for the top 10% (see Martínez-Toledano, 2020, for a similar analysis for Spain).
 Our purpose, instead, is to isolate the effects of quantitative easing on inequality and, for this reason, we use impulse responses from a VAR to identify the changes in the wealth distribution conditional on the effects of quantitative easing.

 The remainder of the paper is organized as follows.
-Section 2 outlines our empirical method based on a multi-country VAR model and a simulation on household-level income
+Section 2 outlines our empirical method based on a multi-country VAR model and a simulation on household-level income and wealth data.
+Section 3 describes and interprets the empirical results and the main robustness checks.
+Section 4 concludes.